 Many of the concerns we’ve heard about from parents in terms of rear-facing car seats are rather trivial, but they are legitimate concerns that parents have while driving with their children, which at times can be stressful no matter which way the child is facing.

-Some parents are concerned that their toddler can’t see out when they REALLY want to see out, and in these situations, it’s important for parents to make rear facing exciting.
-You can do this by moving a head rest on the back seat so they can see out the back of the car.
-Other times parents are concerned that their babies get too scared in rear-facing car seats because they don’t know where their mommy and daddy really are, but generally children about 9 months and older can hear and understand what’s going on while in a rear-facing car seat, and when they get older they can be entertained by games like ‘I Spy’, songs and fun stories.
+Some parents are concerned that their toddler can’t see out when they REALLY want to see out, and in these situations, it’s important for parents to make the rear-facing position exciting.
+You can do this by moving a headrest on the back seat so they can see out the back of the car.
+Other times parents are concerned that their babies get too scared in rear-facing car seats because they don’t know where their mommy and daddy really are, but generally, children about 9 months and older can hear and understand what’s going on while in a rear-facing car seat, and when they get older they can be entertained by games like ‘I Spy’, songs and fun stories.